 The exterior of the museum is clad in a light beige Jura limestone.
-The wedge shaped pieces were fabricated offsite and then affixed to angled steel trusses, creating a three-dimensional pattern that gives depth to the façade.
+The wedge-shaped pieces were fabricated offsite and then affixed to angled steel trusses, creating a 3D pattern that gives depth to the façade.
 The surface of the cladding was then treated with a traditional kratzschliff, or scratched finish, to further enhance the play of light and shadow on the stone.

 Stone cladding by DOMUS P.G.M.

 In recent years, many older buildings in Romania’s capital have been demolished to make room for new developments.
 The MORA Residential Building is an attempt to reverse this trend by creating an apartment complex that helps meet the needs of the growing city while continuing the “elegance and nobility” of the city’s historic architecture.

 The façades are clad entirely in Vratza limestone, giving the building a monolithic appearance.
 From a distance, deeply recessed windows and angled terraces seem to have been carved into this massive stone block like sculptural reliefs.
 Upon closer inspection, the true materiality of the façade is revealed, as the architect’s explain: “the detailing of the façade, like corner details and vertical and horizontal edges, are all designed to show that it is just a stone facade, a light coat, and not a massive structural setup.”